About NSP I

 - The requested grant amount, if less than the 0.1% of the hospital’s gross regulated patient revenue.

 All 42 acute care hospitals, as well as Sheppard Pratt and Mt Washington Children’s Hospital, have been funded by the program at varying times during its existence.
-Between FY 2001 through FY 2013, approximately $80.6 million to have been funded in rates to support NSP I programs.
+Between 2001-2019, approximately $ 192,824,914.40 has been funded in rates to support NSP I programs.
+Annual Unit Rates and Global Budget Revenue